heritai/ml_challenge_emergency_response/README.md

 *   `x_test.csv`: Testing features.
 *   `y_train_u9upqBE.csv`: Training target variables.

-**Important Note:** Due to licensing restrictions, the original dataset is not included in this repository.
-Users must provide their own data files following the specified structure.
+**Important Note:** Due to licensing restrictions, the original dataset is *not* included in this repository.
+Users are required to provide their own data files, structured according to these specifications.

 ## Usage